-Due to high demand, IDFA Forum can only accept one participant per production company.
-This means that if you are a producer pitching a project, for example, no one else from your company is eligible for an observer pass.
 After the accreditation deadline, we will let you know as soon as possible if the observer seat is granted.
+Due to high demand, the number of participants is limited to two participants per production company.
 If the Forum pass cannot be granted, you have the option to change your accreditation to a festival pass.

 Producers and directors with a selected IDFA Forum project are eligible for a Forum pass.
 A maximum of two participants per project (preferably the director and producer who will pitch the project) may attend IDFA Forum, and their accreditation is covered through the pitch fee.

 If you are a producer who applied for IDFA Forum but your project was not selected, you can still apply to attend the event as an observer.
 Producers who did not submit a project to IDFA Forum are welcome to apply for an observer seat as well.
 By attending the pitches and listening to the responses of the decision makers, observers get first-class insight into the documentary market and can learn more about the preferences and profiles of individual companies, funders, broadcasters, and other industry stakeholders.
-All observer accreditation applications will undergo a selection process due to the limited number of seats available at the venue.
+This year, during the Forum, we will also have two days dedicated for producing observers to meet fellow producers in a group session with an expert.
+Our Producers Network will also be held online this year; registration will be possible closer to the event.
+All observer accreditation applications will undergo a selection process due to high demand.
 IDFA Forum is a producers' Forum; if you are a director you cannot apply for an observer seat.